wales31/mpesa-analyezr/README.md

 # M-PESA Spending Analyzer (v1)

-Parse M-PESA SMS messages into structured transactions, categorize them, store them in a local database, and surface spending insights through a lightweight web UI and an in-progress mobile app foundation.
+Parse M-PESA SMS messages into structured transactions, categorize them, store them in a local database, and surface spending insights through a lightweight web UI and a mobile app foundation.

 ## Current Status (2026-03-08)